borntofrappe/game-development/Practice/Berzerk/README.md

 ## Entities, player and enemies

 Picking up from `04 Super Mario Bros` the idea is to have a class dedicated to the entities of the game.
 With this class the player and enemies share a few common features, like a state machine or a `bump` function.

+## Phrases

+- The humanoid must not escape

+- The intruder must not scape

+- Fight like a robot

+- Intruder alert!
+Intruder alert!